Common Symptoms of Heartburn

-- A burning feeling in the chest just behind the breastbone that occurs after eating and lasts a few minutes to several hours.
+If you've got a burning feeling in your chest just behind your breastbone that starts after you eat, it might be heartburn.
+The symptoms could last from a few minutes to several hours.

 Signs more typical of heartburn include:

-- Pain generally does not radiate to the shoulders, neck, or arms, but it can.
+- Pain generally doesn't spread to your shoulders, neck, or arms, but it can.

-- A feeling of fullness, tightness, or dull pressure or pain generally in the center of the chest.
+- Feeling of fullness, tightness, or dull pressure or pain generally in the center of your chest

-- The feeling of a belt being tightened around your chest
+- Feeling like a belt is being tightened around your chest

-- Sudden chest pain or pressure that worsens
+- Sudden chest pain or pressure that gets worse

-- Pain may spread to the shoulders, neck, jaw or arms
+- Pain that spreads to your shoulders, neck, jaw, or arms

 - Shortness of breath

-If you have any pain that lasts for more than a few minutes or any warning signs of a heart attack, seek immediate medical attention.
-If there's any confusion about whether your symptoms are heartburn or a heart attack, also seek immediate medical attention.
+If you have any pain that lasts for more than a few minutes or any warning signs of a heart attack, get medical help right away.
+Also get emergency help if you're confused at all about whether your symptoms are from a heartburn or a heart attack.